Eric was a crack cocaine addict for twelve years. He has devoted his life to helping others overcome drug addiction and substance abuse.

 The Pain Between Recovery and Relapse

 For most recovering addicts, relapse is almost inevitable.
-What can you say to a recovering addict who is craving the substance of their addiction?
-Finding the right words to say to someone who is caught between recovery and potential relapse is not easy.
-It is at this time that the addict is most vulnerable to their substance of abuse, and most sensitive.
+What can you say to a recovering addict who craves the substance of their addiction?
+Finding the right words to say to someone caught between recovery and potential relapse is not easy.
+This is when the addict is most vulnerable to their substance of abuse and most sensitive.

-Anyone who has ever been addicted to a drug will tell you that the pain associated with the recovery stage of drug addiction is implausible.
-It is indescribable with words.
-It can be so overwhelming that at times it is almost as if there are two of you, one urging you to take the drug and the other begging—and I do mean begging—you not to take it.
+Anyone who has been addicted to a drug will tell you that the pain associated with the recovery stage of drug addiction is implausible.
+Words cannot describe it.
+The recovery stage can be so overwhelming that at times it is almost as if there are two of you, one urging you to take the drug and the other begging—and I do mean begging—you not to take it.
 So just what do you say to someone who is in recovery?

 I am a recovered crack cocaine addict, and I have been clean since 1994.
 During the time that I was going through withdrawal, many times I found myself in this precarious position.
 My friends and family members would try to comfort me, but their words seemed empty.
 No matter what they said it didn’t register with me.

 Many people tried to comfort me as I struggled to recover from a serious crack cocaine addiction.
-In all honesty I will say that there were three people whose words had the most profound impact on my recovery—and my life, for that matter.
-A friend whom I have known since I was seven years old, my son, and my daughter.
-These are the three people whom I would say are directly responsible for my recovery.
+In all honesty, I will say that there were three people whose words had the most profound impact on my recovery and my life: a friend whom I have known since I was seven years old, my son, and my daughter.
+They are responsible for my recovery.

 Incredibly, my daughter who was only eleven years old at the time had never given up on me.
 I was ashamed to face her, and she knew it.
 But she would often say, “I love you, Daddy, and I know you’re not going to be like this always.”
 It meant the world to me to know that my baby girl could genuinely love me in the despicable state that I was in.